 - Classifying the content

-- Indexing the pages of the site in a database on the basis
+- Indexing the pages of the site in a database based on categories

 - Working behind the scene to understand the strength of the web content of the site

-- Ranking the content on the basis of search query relevance
+- Ranking the content based on search query relevance

 How Does Google Index Web Content?

 - Google Bots continuously work on finding new sites and new web content.
-Even if you haven’t informed Google by any mean about your site, it can find your site and index.
+Even if you don’t inform Google about your site by any means, it can find your site and index it’s pages.

 - Google can find your website and internal content from external links.
-If any link from other sites points to your pages, Google can find your webpages.
+If any link from other sites points to your pages, Google can find them.

 - You can directly inform Google about your website and internal pages through submitting your site to Google Search Console.
 It’ll help Google to index your pages systematically.

-- If you need, all of your desired pages should be crawled and indexed by Google
+- If you wish, all of your desired pages will be crawled and indexed by Google instantly.

 How to Check if Your Pages are Indexed?

-It’s simple to check that whether your website is indexed by Google or not.
-You can also check which pages are indexed and which are not.
-Furthermore, you can too know how your pages appear in Google search result.
-Just type – site: and your domain name without any space.
-For instance, type – site:example.com and hit the enter key.
-If your site is already indexed by Google, you’ll find result as follows:
+It’s simple to check whether Google has indexed your site or not.
+You can also review which pages are listed and which are not.
+Furthermore, you can also learn how your pages appear in Google search results.
+Just type – site:your_domain_name without any space.
+If Google has already indexed your site, you’ll find the result as follows:

-In case your site is not indexed bu Google, you’ll get response as it’s illustrated in the following image:
+In case your site is not indexed by Google, you’ll get a response as it’s illustrated in the following image:

 What to Do if Your Website is Not Indexed?

-Don’t be worried if your website isn’t yet indexed by Google.
-You can request Google to index your pages by submitting your site through Search Console.
-You may wonder – how to do it?
-I’ve already written on submitting a site to Google in a Complete Guide to Google Search Console.
-Follow the steps I’ve suggested and complete submission.
-Note that no special skill is required to perform this task.
+Don’t be worried if Google hasn’t yet indexed your pages.
+You can request Google to index your pages by submitting your site through the Search Console.
+If you don’t have any idea on how to submit a site to Google, you can learn it from our Complete Guide to Google Search Console.
+Follow the steps that I’ve suggested to complete the process of submission.
+No special skill is required to perform this task.

-I suggest you to create XML sitemaps for your site and submit the same to Google.
-Sitemaps help Google to properly identify the pages in your site and to find how you want your pages to be indexed.
+I suggest you create XML sitemaps for your site and submit it to Google.
+Sitemaps help Google to correctly identify the pages in your site and determine how you desire your pages to be indexed.
 However, sitemap submission is not a concern for small website owners.

 If you’re using a CMS like WordPress, you can install an SEO plugin like All in One SEO or Yoast SEO.
 These plugins can help you in automatically creating sitemaps and submitting the same to Google and other search engines.

-If you want to create sitemaps for your non-CMS sites, you can take help of the protocols defined by sitemaps.org.
-There are also many online sitemap generating tools like xml-sitemaps.com where you can effortlessly generate your sitemaps.
-You may also read the detailed guide on the topic for better understanding.
+If you want to build sitemaps for your non-CMS sites, you can take the help of the protocols defined by sitemaps.org.
+There are also many online sitemap generating tools like xml-sitemaps.com, where you can effortlessly generate your sitemaps.
+You may also read the detailed guideline on this topic for better comprehension.

 How to Find Your Page in Google Search Result within Few Minutes of Publication?

-This is the primary concern that how you can get indexed your page by Google within few minutes of publication.
+The primary concern is how you can get your page indexed by Google within a few minutes of publication.

-You know that if you have a valid page, it will be indexed by Google sooner or latter.
-But definitely you don’t have a clue on how your pages will be indexed within few hours or even minutes.
+You know that if you have a valid page, Google will index it sooner or later.
+But you may not have a clue on how you get your pages indexed within a few hours or even minutes of publication.

-- Make sure that your page is not blocked by ‘noindex’ tag or a robots.txt
+- Make sure that your page is not blocked by a ‘noindex‘ tag or a ‘robots.txt‘.

-- Copy your URL, paste it in the search box and hit ‘Enter’ key’.
+- Copy your URL, paste it in the search box, and hit the ‘Enter’ key.

-- Check after some time to find whether your page is indexed
+- Check after a few minutes to find whether your page is indexed.

 Isn’t it easy?
-I think, it’s easier than making a sandwich?
-Within a couple of hours you can get your page indexed by Google and it can appear in search results for relevant queries.
-Look at the following screenshot:
+I think it’s easier than making a sandwich.
+Within a couple of hours, you can get your page indexed by Google, and it can appear in search results for relevant queries.
+Look at the following screenshot for a real example.

-Within three minutes of publishing this post, for accurate query for my title tag, the page appeared in position one on Google SERP.
+Within three minutes of publishing this post, for an exact query for my title tag, the page appeared in position one on Google SERP.

 Look at another screenshot.

-Within 10 minutes of publishing this post, it also ranked at the top of Google SERP after ‘position zero’ for an associated query.
+Within 10 minutes of publishing this post, it also ranked at the top of Google SERP after ‘position zero’ for a relevant query.
 You can note that the query is not exactly the title or description of my post.

-(Note that the screenshots are added to this post after publishing it.
-I published this post before completing so that I can present few examples on the Google indexing techniques I’m talking about.)
+(Note that I added these screenshots after publishing the post.
+I published this post before completing it so that I can provide a few examples of the Google indexing strategies, on which I’m talking about.)

 What if your pages are not indexed and ranked as quickly as that happened in my case?
-The reason might be that you violate Google Webmaster Guidelines.
-It’s highly recommended that you should strictly compile with the Webmaster Guidelines.
+The reason might be – there is either a violation of Google Webmaster Guidelines or any other issue.
+I suggest you strictly compile with the Webmaster Guidelines.
 Check for all other errors and never compromise with quality.